aoloe/htdocs-sdn/README.md

 - improve the way tables are shown (now i have to add a faked header with a dot in it
 - fill the `links` pages with the long links page
 - add the old items in actualite/archive
-- finish and activate the contact form
+- define the to address in the contact form from the structure.
 - check what to do with neuchatel (and the other "small sites")
 - add the content of the news
 - add a module for the most recent update